Turnmills: History

 The Victorian building opened in 1886 and was originally used as a warehouse and stables by the Great Northern Railway Company.
 The building later became a warehouse for Booth's Dry Gin distillery before changing hands in 1985 and becoming a bar.
 The Clerkenwell area was well known for its gin distilleries during the Victorian era.
 Gordon's Gin distillery was originally sited in Goswell Road/Moreland Street, EC1, not far from Turnmills.

 In a bid to try to save the building from demolition, various objections were put forward to Islington Council.
 William Palin, secretary of Save Britain's Heritage, said that "It may not be as architecturally stunning as the Sessions House across the road but it’s a really good-quality commercial and industrial building.
 It’s a good example of an old building that’s been successfully re-used in a number of ways."

 Although English Heritage argued that the building possessed historic and aesthetic value, the building was finally deemed not to be of considerable significance to be saved from the wrecking ball.
 The building finally closed on 24 March 2008.

 Club

 In 1985 John Newman purchased the lease on the building and opened a bar/restaurant on the site.
 In 1990, the venue evolved into a nightclub.
 The first successful club night held at Turnmills was Xanadu, run and co-hosted by London club promoters Robert Pereno and Laurence Malice.

-The venue was the first to obtain a 24-hour dance licence in the United Kingdom, spearheading the move to all-night clubbing in the 1990s and became the home of several club nights including Trade, the first legal after-hours club in Britain.
+The venue was the first to obtain a 24-hour alcohol licence in the UK, spearheading the move to all-night clubbing in the 1990s and became the home of several club nights including Trade, the first legal after-hours club in Britain.

-Soon after Turnmills became a nightclub venue, the small original sound system had to be rapidly improved to cope with the tough demands being made of it.
-An air cooled, single colour laser was also installed to complement the dance floor.

-A small video clip of Turnmills dance floor appeared in the 1993 video 'Trance Vision Dance Volume 1' to accompany the 11th track on the video 'Let's Rock' by E. Trax.